Marsusss/CNN_for_charged_particle_detection/README.md

 Correct file names and paths to fit your data.
 Run initial, functions and run one of the networks with the following functions down to training.

 If you wish to train a model run stuff under training.
+You sould notice that the training algorithm will continue pratically forever, you should stop it sometime when it seems to have converged.
+(Which is a very long time unless you have a very powerfull gpu).

 If you wish to load and test a model run stuff under road count and combination count.
 Load either the single layer or the two layer model and remember that the network and